Keyang/node-csvtojson/readme.md

 * **checkColumn**: whether check column number of a row is the same as headers.
 If column number mismatched headers number, an error of "mismatched_column" will be emitted.. default: false
 * **eol**: End of line character.
 If omitted, parser will attempt retrieve it from first chunk of CSV data.
 If no valid eol found, then operation system eol will be used.
 * **escape**: escape character used in quoted column.
 Default is double quote (") according to RFC4108.
 Change to back slash (\\) or other chars for your own case.
-* **includeColumns**: This parameter instructs the parser to include only those columns as specified by an array of column indexes.
-Example: [0,2,3] will parse and include only columns 0, 2, and 3 in the JSON output.
+* **includeColumns**: This parameter instructs the parser to include only those columns as specified by an array of column indexes or header names.
+Example: [0,2,3,"name"] will parse and include only columns 0, 2, 3, and column with header "name" in the JSON output.
-* **ignoreColumns**: This parameter instructs the parser to ignore columns as specified by an array of column indexes.
-Example: [1,3,5] will ignore columns 1, 3, and 5 and will not return them in the JSON output.
+* **ignoreColumns**: This parameter instructs the parser to ignore columns as specified by an array of column indexes or header names.
+Example: [1,3,5,"title","age"] will ignore columns 1, 3, 5, title column and age column and will not return them in the JSON output.

 All parameters can be used in Command Line tool.